Charter & By-Laws

 v.
 Identifying and updating any operational efficiencies that will assist the council in performing day to day operations

 II.
-All Executive Board members are expected to be active on a least one (1) committee.
+All Executive Board members, with the exception of the Past Chair, are expected to be active on a least one (1) committee.

 III.
 Leaving your post

 a.
 Training with newly elected Executive Board